kn3007427/kn3007427.github.io/notebook.md

 Drivetrain

 <details>
-<summary><strong></strong></summary>
+<summary><strong></strong>Drivetrain</summary>

 **Definition:**
--is a set of rules in which symbols represent actions.
+-Is a set of rules in which symbols represent actions.
 Programming languages follow step-by-step instructions that a computer executes in order for a project to run

 **In My Own Words:**
-is the things you tell the computer to do
+-Is the things you tell the computer to do **Example:**
-**Example:**
 A Bumper Sensor can be used to check whether the bumper is pressed.